 If you are looking for a unique activity, why not enjoy a loch side trek with the local alpacas, yes you read that right!
 Loch Ness Alpacas can be found in between Foyers and Dores and the furry gang love visitors to trek with.

 Need a memento or souvenir of your trip?
 When at Dores make sure to pop into Ness Gifts situated just beside the Dores Inn, a treasure trove of locally produced gifts and products can be found here

 Inverness is a compact and friendly city.
 Head for Eden Court on the banks of the River Ness for the best theatre and cinema in the Highlands, then take to MacGregor’s Bar, Tooth and Claw or Hootenanny for a dram and some live traditional music.

-Flora MacDonald, immortalised on the Inverness Castle Esplanade, has one of the best views of the city - or she did, until a new viewpoint was built in the castle tower.
-Climb the stairs to enjoy an unrivalled panorama over the city and discover the city’s history in the ante-rooms as you descend.
+Flora MacDonald, immortalised on the Inverness Castle Esplanade, has one of the best views of the city - or she did, until a new viewpoint was built in the castle tower, no longer accessible until the Castle project is complete in 2025 but that will be a very exciting addition to Inverness!

 You can’t miss the city’s independent restaurants, cafes, bars and shops - everything from hand-made candles to cashmere, and original art to Harris Tweed.
 Inverness boasts one of the best tapas bars outside Spain - La Tortilla - and Rocpool by the river always hits the spot - if you can get a table!

 Don’t forget to leave time to explore Culloden Battlefield, site of the bloody last battle of the Jacobite era.
 You don’t need to believe in ghosts to feel the history here - it hangs heavy in the air.